MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. Select **Save**.

 > [!NOTE]
-> - Currently, banner messages that include quick CRM actions are available on up to two external emails per day.
+> - Currently, banner messages that include quick CRM actions are available on up to two external emails per user per day.
 If you don't want these banners to appear, [ask your administrator to disable them](m365-admin-setting.md).
-> - This capability is being rolled out gradually.
-It's expected to be available to all users by the end of May 2024.

 ### Attachment considerations